-What is a Limitation Extension?
+What is a limitation extension (LE)?

-Limitation extension (LE) is authorization for cases when a provider can verify that it is medically necessary to provide more units of service than allowed in the Medicaid Agency's Washington Administrative Code (WAC) and billing instructions.
+An LE is authorization for cases when a provider can verify that it is medically necessary to provide more units of service than allowed in the Medicaid agency's Washington Administrative Code (WAC) and Medicaid provider guides.

-How do I get LE or ETR authorization?
+How is LE or ETR authorization obtained?